talkjs/tutorials/how-to-add-chat-to-a-vue-app-with-talkjs/how-to-add-chat-to-a-vue-app-with-talkjs.md

 The `getOrCreateConversation()` function ensures that a conversation with the conversation ID you specify—in this case the conversation ID of `booking_conversation`—is available on the active session.
 If a conversation with the given ID already exists, it gets that conversation.
 If a conversation with that ID doesn’t exist yet, it creates a new conversation with that ID.

-With [setAttributes](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/ConversationBuilder/#ConversationBuilder__setAttributes) you give the conversation the attribute of the subject “Booking question”.
+With [setAttributes](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/ConversationBuilder/#ConversationBuilder__setAttributes) you set the `subject` attribute of the conversation to “Booking question”.
 Next, you add your two users as [participants](https://talkjs.com/docs/Reference/Concepts/Participants/) to the conversation.

 ## Mount the chat UI